JuliaDSP/Deconvolution.jl/doc/index.rst

 function.

-Theoretically, the Wiener deconvolution method requires the knowledge of the original signal, of the blurring function, and the noise.
+Theoretically, the Wiener deconvolution method requires the knowledge of the original signal, the blurring function, and the noise.
 However, these conditions are difficult to met (and, of course, if you know the original signal you do not need to perform a deconvolution in order to recover the signal itself), but a strenght of the Wiener deconvolution is that it works in the